 : 1% of the funds raised will be donated to “1% for the Planet.”

-Finally, there’s something that the makers introduced today and many other Green Makers have in common:
+Finally, there’s something that the makers we’ve introduced today and many other green makers have in common:

 When you participate in projects by makers who strive for a sustainable lifestyle while protecting the environment,

-you’re supporting brands that are members of “1% for the Planet,” which donates 1%of proceeds to save the planet.
+you’re supporting brands that are members of “1% for the Planet,” an organization that donates 1%of proceeds to save the planet.

 “1% for the Planet”is a nonprofit foundation founded by Yvon Chouinard, the founder of Patagonia.
 Member companies donate 1% of their annual revenue to support environmental organizations around the world that work to protect and restore the environment.

-Wadizis looking for Green Makers who are protecting the environment through crowdfunding.
+Wadizis still looking for Green Makers who are protecting the environment through crowdfunding.

-Wadizcheers on the success of GreenMakers, who are driving sustainable growth through crowdfunding and protecting the planet.
+Wadizsupports the success of Greenmakers, who are driving sustainable growth through crowdfunding and protecting the planet.

 Go toWadiz